Baloldali Front: Objectives

-The Front supports peace, opposes Hungary's NATO-membership, and the politics of the European Union.
-They demand the right to work, housing, and free clinics as fundamental rights.
-They want free, easily accessible education for everyone, and fight for the rights of students.
+The Front supported peace, opposed Hungary's NATO-membership, and the politics of the European Union.
+They demanded the right to work, housing, and free clinics as fundamental rights.
+They wanted free, easily accessible education for everyone, and fought for the rights of students.

 Basic information

-It's free to join Baloldali Front for every Hungarian citizen between the age 14 and 35.
+It was free to join Baloldali Front for every Hungarian citizen between the age 14 and 35.
 (Between 35 and 45 they could be supporter members.)
-The Front's basic units are the basic organisations, which work at the local level.
-The leader of the Front is the National Bureau, led by the president.
+The Front's basic units worked at the local level.
+The central body of the Front was the National Bureau, led by the president.